AI Dual Coding: Generating Visual Learning Resources That Reduce Cognitive Load

 What learners produce: Learners compare the two diagrams and discuss which is easier to understand and why, referencing cognitive load.

 Generative AI requires precise language input from teachers.
 Pedagogy-first prompts demand minimalism and high contrast.
-Prompts must contain the subject, visual format, and negative constraints (Brown, 2023; Smith, 2024).
+A best practice for prompting is to include the subject, the desired visual format, and explicit negative constraints (what the AI should not draw or include).

 To achieve this, teachers construct prompts that leave no room for AI interpretation.
 Tell the AI exactly what to exclude.
 Phrases like "zero shading", "pure white background", and "black outlines only" are mandatory for effective dual coding graphics.